fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 To summarise what we're trying to achieve, we want the future object to appear as though it were the result object.
 When we call a method on it, it should delegate the call to the result (blocking if necessary until the result becomes available).

-It's not immediately obvious how we can delegate methods like this.
+It's not immediately obvious how methods could be delegated like this.
 The future should be able to work with all types of result objects, so we don't know in advance which methods need forwarding.

 Ruby has a rather interesting feature called `method_missing` that comes in handy here.
-Calling a non-existent method normally results in an error, but if we define a method called `method_missing`, Ruby will call that instead.
+Calling a non-existent method would normally result in an error, but if we define a method called `method_missing`, Ruby will call that instead.

 Here's a quick demo: